T. S. Eliot: Early life and education

 Eliot wrote to Conrad Aiken on New Year's Eve 1914: "I hate university towns and university people, who are the same everywhere, with pregnant wives, sprawling children, many books and hideous pictures on the walls [...]
 Oxford is very pretty, but I don't like to be dead."
-Escaping Oxford, Eliot spent much of his time in London.
-This city had a monumental and life-altering effect on Eliot for several reasons, the most significant of which was his introduction to the influential American literary figure Ezra Pound.
+Leaving Oxford, Eliot spent much of his time in London.
+This city had a monumental and life-altering effect on Eliot for several reasons, the most significant of which was his introduction to the influential American poet Ezra Pound.
 A connection through Aiken resulted in an arranged meeting and on 22 September 1914, Eliot paid a visit to Pound's flat.
 Pound instantly deemed Eliot "worth watching" and was crucial to Eliot's fledgling career as a poet, as he is credited with promoting Eliot through social events and literary gatherings.
 Thus, according to biographer John Worthen, during his time in England Eliot "was seeing as little of Oxford as possible".
-He was instead spending long periods of time in London, in the company of Ezra Pound and "some of the modern artists whom the war has so far spared [...]
+He was instead spending long periods of time in London, in the company of Pound and "some of the modern artists whom the war has so far spared [...]
 It was Pound who helped most, introducing him everywhere."
 In the end, Eliot did not settle at Merton and left after a year.
-In 1915 he taught English at Birkbeck, University of London.
+In 1915 he taught English at Birkbeck College, University of London.

-In 1916, he completed a doctoral dissertation for Harvard on "Knowledge and Experience in the Philosophy of F. H. Bradley", but he failed to return for the viva voce exam.
+In 1916 he completed a doctoral dissertation for Harvard on "Knowledge and Experience in the Philosophy of F. H. Bradley", but failed to return for the viva voce examination.